Xiao Longhua: Don’t Tire Yourself Out

 Paper toys based on characters from manga Dragon Ball, Ararai, and YuYu HakushoHandmade by Xiao Longhua during elementary and junior high school

-LEAP: You majored in oil painting at Shanghai University and painting was the most orthodox art major at that time.
+LEAP: You majored in oil painting at Shanghai University and painting was the most orthodox discipline at that time.
 It must have been in accordance with your grandfather’s wish?

-LEAP: It must have been difficult for you at the time, but you don’t have a lot of academy training in your art now.
+LEAP: It must have been difficult for you at the time, but you don’t show a lot of academy training in your art now.

 LEAP: It’s really about using your imagination to let yourself escape in a very difficult moment, and taking everyone with you.
 Storytelling seems to be something you’ve always loved to use in your work, and a lot of it comes from your life.

-Xiao Longhua: Sometimes at class reunions, I always talk about what my classmates used to do and what they wore at the time.
+Xiao Longhua: Sometimes at class reunions, I talk about what my classmates used to do and what they wore at the time.
 They have all forgotten, but I still remember!
 I grew up with Shanghainese burlesque and comedy, such as the most well-known Three Hairs Learning Business (1958) and 72 Houseguests (1958).
-I love to tease and capture the parts of life that are like comedy.
+I love to tease and capture the parts of life that are comedic.

 LEAP: You’re already having fun observing life.

-Xiaolongha: Yes, I would naturally write an interesting scene down, turn it into a paragraph and keep telling it, and draw it.
+Xiaolongha: Yes, I would spontaneously write an interesting scene down, turn it into a paragraph and keep telling it, and then draw it.
 When I was a kid, we had a dual-cassette recorder at home, so I could talk while the tape was recording.
 I would record my own comedy.

 A bookshelf in the studio, with toys by Anraku Ansaku, Hideyasu Moto, Grody Shogun, Hideshi Hino and other artists on the middle shelf